 The information above is available as a pdf here.

 For information on how proposals are evaluated, please download the Evaluation Rubric

 Presenter Registration Policy

 GSCA places a high value on the skill and expertise of its presenters and views their participation as integral to the success of the conference.
 GSCA strongly encourages presenters to attend and participate in the entirety of the conference.
 As such, all presenters are required to register for the conference.
-The Content Chair may grant waivers to this policy if the request and rationale are received by the Early Bird registration deadline.

 Individuals who have not registered and paid for the conference, or submitted an appeal to the Content Chair, by the Early Bird registration deadline are subject to removal from the conference schedule.